 Thermal Conductivity is the speed at which heat flows through a material.
-The total Energy transmitted is a function of the Thermal Conductivity, component dimensions and the temperate at each end of the component
+The total Energy transmitted is a function of the Thermal Conductivity, component dimensions and the temperature at each end of the component

 This characteristic is very important in dynamic applications as heat will be generated at the rubbing interface such as in a Mechanical Seals or a Bearing.
-The Thermal conductivity of a carbon/graphite can transfer heat away from the running face to avoid damage to the mating face and supporting components such as o-rings.
+The Thermal conductivity of carbon/graphite can transfer heat away from the running face to avoid damage to the mating face and supporting components such as o-rings.

 Electrical Resistivity is the resistance to electricity flow in a Brush or Contact.
 Although one might think all such applications would prefer the lowest Electrical Resistivity - not so.